Georges Thierry d'Argenlieu: First World War

 During the First World War, d'Argenlieu served in the Mediterranean; in 1915, while on leave in Malta, he became a member of the Secular Order of Discalced Carmelites.
 He was promoted to lieutenant de vaisseau in 1917.
 The next year, as commanding officer of a patrol boat, the Tourterelle, he distinguished himself in the rescue of a troop transport.

 Religious career

 Upon the conclusion of the war, d'Argenlieu undertook theological studies at the Pontifical Angelicum College, the future Pontifical University of St. Thomas Aquinas, Angelicum in Rome, which he completed in 1920.
 That year, he entered the novitiate of the Discalced Carmelite friars in Avon, Seine-et-Marne.
-He professed his initial religious vows as a member of the Order on 15 September 1921 and was given the religious habit and the religious name of Louis de la Trinité (Louis of the Trinity).
+He was given the religious habit and the religious name Louis de la Trinité (Louis of the Trinity) and he made his first vows on 15 September 1921.

-D'Argenlieu then studied theology for four years at the Catholic University of Lille.
+Fr.
+Louis then studied theology for four years at the Catholic University of Lille.
 He finished his studies there and was ordained a priest there in 1925.
-The Discalced Carmelite friars re-established a Province of Paris in 1932, and he was elected Prior Provincial in 1935.
+The Discalced Carmelite friars re-established the province of Paris in 1932, and Fr.
+Louis was elected Prior Provincial in 1935.